ObjectModules/deploy/[Mapping]-Overall.md

 * What _Section_ shall we get next?
 * What _Topic_ is supposed to be found there?

-_Just carefully observe the mapping or consider to go [[back again|Mapping]] before you answer it.
+_Just carefully observe the mapping before you answer or consider to go [[back again|Mapping]].
 If you are sure with your answer just click the **Next** Button below, see if your answer is correct.._
 ***
 <table>
   <thead>